stefanoborini/book-modelviewcontroller/notes.md

 Order of notification can have unexpected consequences on the state of your program.

+keep your views able to deal with missing model or invalid data.

 -

 FIXME: pluggable view is overloaded as a term.
 Detail.